 Snag this awesome list of food for 1 year olds to toddlers, and the 9, 10, and 11 month old babies in between learning to eat table and finger foods.
 Includes a free printable list too!

-It is time to talk about the first real-deal table foods you should give your baby.
-Most of the ideas I am sharing are for babies 10 months and up, but it really depends on how well your baby or toddler is chewing up foods.
+Wondering what types of food to feed give your baby or 1 year old?
+As a pediatric occupational therapist and mom, I’ve got your covered.
+You’ll find that most of the ideas I am sharing are for babies 10 months and up, but it really depends on how well your baby or toddler is chewing foods.
 You could be introducing these a little earlier or later.
-Also, as the parent, you know what’s best, go with what makes you comfortable!
-If you have questions or concerns about choking and foods that are safe to introduce, then discuss them with your child’s pediatrician.

-He chews and manages food very well, but unless it’s not extremely palatable to him he isn’t very interested.
+He chews and manages food very well, but unless the texture isn’t right, he isn’t very interested.
 Of course, this is very frustrating!
-To make sure I optimize my chances at success (aka: he actually eats something other than Gerber Puffs or Cheerios), I need a go to a list with all of my ideas (plus some new ones) so I am not scrambling in the craziness of meal prep.
+To make sure I optimize my chances at success (aka: he actually eats something other than Gerber Puffs or Cheerios), I need a go to a list with all of my ideas (plus some new ones), so I am not scrambling in the craziness of meal prep.